oktadev/okta-blog/_source/_posts/2023-09-15-oauth-api-tokens.md

 Host: dev-1234567.okta.com
   ```

 There's a lot to OAuth 2.0, so check out the resources at the end of this post for a deeper dive.
-We won't dive in too deep in this post but will tailor the information specific to the use cases mentioned and the need-to-knows for each.
+We won't dive into all the details in this post but will tailor the information specific to the use cases mentioned and provide a high-level summary for each.

 Let's look at each use case to see how OAuth 2.0 supports it.